ipropper/easybatch-tutorials/README.md

 ### Advanced tutorials

-* [Spring][]: A tutorial to show how to use configure an Easy Batch engine as a Spring bean
+* [Spring][]: A tutorial to show how to use configure an Easy Batch job as a Spring bean
 * [Quartz][]: Learn how to schedule Easy Batch jobs with Quartz
 * [JMX][]: Learn how to monitor Easy Batch jobs with JMX
 * [JMS][]: Learn how to create asynchronous batch applications using Easy Batch and JMS